Independent Lazy Better-Response Dynamics on Network Games: Introduction

 Potential games on graphs (a proper subclass of potential games) are well-studied because of their many applications.
 In physics, ferro-magnetic systems are modeled as \emph{noisy} best-response dynamics on lattice graphs in which every player (node) plays a coordination game with each neighbor (see, for example, \cite{Mar99} and Chapter 15 of \cite{LevPerWilLee09}).
 The version in which the coordination game is asymmetric (i.e., coordinating on one strategy is more profitable than another) is used to model the diffusion of new technologies \cite{MonSab10,KreYou14} and opinions \cite{FerGolVen12} in social networks.
 Finally, potential games on graphs (every node plays some potential game with each neighbor) characterize the class of potential games for which the equilibria of \emph{noisy} best-response dynamics with \emph{all} players updating simultaneously can be ``easily'' computed \cite{AulFerPasPenPer15}.
-The convergence time of best-response dynamics for games on graphs is studied in \cite{DyeMoh11, FerGolVen12}: Among other results, \cite{DyeMoh11} showed that a polynomial number of steps are sufficient when the same game is played on all edges and the number of strategies is constant.
+The convergence time of best-response dynamics for games on graphs is studied in \cite{DyeMoh11,FerGolVen12}: Among other results, \cite{DyeMoh11} showed that a polynomial number of steps are sufficient when the same game is played on all edges and the number of strategies is constant.
 Analogous results are proven for finite opinion games in \cite{FerGolVen12}.
 Finally, \cite{BabTam14} characterize the class of potential games which are also \emph{graphical} games \cite{Kea01}, where the potential can be decomposed into the sum of potentials of ``maximal'' cliques of an underlying graph.
+Graphical games have been studied in several works (see, e.g., \cite{DasPapICALP09,YanDasSODA11,PilShaSODA14,BaiPilEC18}).
 The class of \emph{local interaction} potential games \cite{AulFerPasPenPer15} is the restriction in which the potential can be decomposed into pairwise (edge) potential games.
 In this work we deal precisely with this class of games.
+Since this class includes the so-called max-cut games, which are known to be PLS-complete \cite{SchYan91}, it is considered unlikely that an equilibrium can be computed efficiently, even by a centralized procedure.